-Ortho or ‘straight’ is a Greek root word, with Orthopedics being a branch of medicine that deals with the care and maintenance of the skeletal system, including correction or ‘straightening’ of misaligned bones.
+Ortho is a Greek root word that means ‘straight;’’ Orthopedics is a branch of medicine that deals with the care and maintenance of the skeletal system, including correction or ‘straightening’ of misaligned bones.

 Who Is An Orthopedic Surgeon?

-Certified as ‘Medical Doctors’ or ‘Doctors of Osteopathic Medicine’, Orthopedic Surgeons train in the diagnosis and operative treatments of various musculoskeletal (body muscles and skeleton) disorders and diseases, and are experts in disease prevention and post-surgery rehabilitation.
-Orthopedics are also well versed in non-surgical treatments and alleviating pain from muscles, joints and tissues.
-They also provide consultations to prevent further damage or slow down disease progression.
+Certified as ‘Medical Doctors’ or ‘Doctors of Osteopathic Medicine’, Orthopedic Surgeons train in the diagnosis, prevention, correction and operative treatments of various musculoskeletal (body muscles and skeleton) disorders and diseases, and post-surgery rehabilitation; this includes the surgical and non-surgical treatment of deformities of the muscles, ligaments, tendons, bones, joints, nerves and skin.
+Orthopedics are also well versed in alleviating pain from muscles, joints and tissues.
+They provide consultations to prevent further damage or slow down disease progression.

 Modern day orthopedic surgeons now treat all surgical and non-surgical bone and muscle related ailments in people of all ages.as opposed to only treating spine and limb deformities in children in the past.